cderinbogaz/inpredo/README.md

 For people who wants to go experimental, don't forget that you can lose money in real markets and I am not accountable for your stupitidy if you choose to use this project to trade with your own money.

+Note: Please check out the medium file for more info.